dmje/acta/wp-content/plugins/media-library-helper/readme.txt

 1. From Dashboard, go to media --> Library --> Open the "List View"
 1. Unlock the edit mode.
 (You will see a button at the top, named "Edit mode is locked")
 1. Continue updating image ALT text, caption and description as you need.
-1. Once finished, just keep the edit mode Locked again.
+1. Once finished, keep the edit mode Locked again.

 = Plugin Documentation =
 Coming Soon